AdeMift/USK-NORMAL-SKIN-DATASET/README.md

 | Before Rezise  | 170    | 600 x 450  |
 | After Resize   | 170    | 224 x 224  |

-for dataset you can click link https://drive.google.com/drive/folders/1rmsmRnKkQv9e9Qin4LEfYaG5BVLwK3L3 don't publish in any other website!
+for dataset you can click link https://docs.google.com/forms/d/e/1FAIpQLSefnOsrmCGL6Ka1XolqY_Iw-pnmuVHqztmzVxtLIWqmVDnMwQ/viewform and don't publish in any other website!